-Welcome to the Tennessee Board of Probation and Parole Victim Services home page.
+Welcome to the Tennessee Board of Parole Victim Services home page.

 If you are visiting this page, it is likely that you or someone you know is a victim of crime.
 We know crime has a tremendous impact on victims, family and friends of victims and the community as a whole.
-The Victim Services Division is here to help you navigate the probation and parole process.
+The Victim Services Division is here to help you navigate theparole process.
 We cannot change what has occurred, but we hope to provide resources to make the journey ahead a little less confusing.

 Most victims feel confused, angry and overwhelmed by the criminal justice system.
 We want to help you understand the process so you do not feel revictimized by it.
-We also want to provide you with information on many actions that occur regarding probation and parole.
-And we want to make sure you have a voice throughout the probation and parole process.
+We also want to provide you with information on many actions that occur regarding parole.
+And we want to make sure you have a voice throughout the parole process.

 We invite you to explore our Victim Services pages.
 Here, you will find information about services we can provide, victim services personnel and links to other victim service agencies and referral services around the state and nation .
 If you or a loved one is a victim of crime, review our forms through the links at the bottom of this page to decide if you want to sign up for our services.
 Using these forms, you can file a notification request, a victim impact statement or a change of address.
 Doing so will ensure that you stay informed about the offender in your case.